wearebase/base-gulp-framework/README.md

 Build commands are inside arrays, so you can add multiple 'groups' to allow the builds to run multiple times in different parts of your app.

 ## Adding your own tasks
 Then you can add your own tasks at the bottom of your `gulpfile.js` if you need them.
-If you add a 'css' task when one already exists in this module, gulp will use _your_ css task.
+If you add a task that is named the same as one already in this module, gulp will use _your_ task only.

+## Run in production mode
+Each of the Gulp tasks in this framework can toggle elements off if you're building in production.
+For example, CSS and JS sourcemaps will not generate when in production mode.

+To build with production enabled:

+    gulp assets --production

 ## Running local gulp
 Add this to your `package.json`: